Skip to main content

 Intense physical exercise, particularly resistance training, sends a direct signal to muscle cells to increase their sensitivity to androgens.

-Studies have shown that an acute bout of can lead to a significant increase in AR mRNA levels in muscle tissue within hours.
+Studies have shown that an acute bout of resistance exercise can lead to a significant increase in AR mRNA levels in muscle tissue within hours.
 This rapid upregulation is believed to be mediated by exercise-induced hypomethylation of the AR promoter and an increase in histone acetylation.

 The body perceives the demand for growth and repair and responds by making the muscle cells more receptive to the anabolic signals of testosterone.
 This adaptation is crucial for muscle hypertrophy and strength gains.